Universality for cokernels of random matrix products: Supporting lemmas

+\begin{remark} In our applications, $G$ will always be a fixed group (or perhaps summed over a finite collection of groups), so the dependence of the constants on $G$ which we allow in Lemma \ref{lemma:code:single:matrix:1} and similar results does not create any issue with our asymptotics. \end{remark}

-where $K,c$ depend on $a, G, \al$ and $\delta$. \end{lemma} We will also need the following useful result. \begin{lemma} Let $\delta$ be sufficiently small.
+We will also need the following useful result. \begin{lemma} Let $\delta$ be sufficiently small.
 Assume that $F\in Hom(V,G)$ is a code of distance $\delta n$.
 Assume that the entries of the matrix $M$ of size $n$ are iid copies of $\xi$ satisfying \eqref{eqn:alpha_R}.
 Then for any $H \le G$